Andehist DM NR Syrup

-Do not take for longer than 7 days in a row.
-Talk with your doctor if your symptoms do not improve after 7 days of treatment, or if you have a fever with a headache or skin rash.
+Call your doctor if your symptoms do not improve after 7 days, or if you have a fever, rash, or headaches.

-If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken this medicine within the past few days.
+If you need surgery or medical tests, tell the doctor ahead of time if you have taken this medicine within the past few days.

-Store at room temperature away from moisture and heat.
+Store tightly closed at room temperature, away from moisture and heat.